 |Position||Salary Range||Burden||Burdened Cost|

 |IT Director||$ 90,000||$ 150,000||20%||$ 108,000||$ 180,000|

 |Network Administrator\ Systems Engineer||$ 60,000||$ 75,000||20%||$ 72,000||$ 90,000|

 |Front Line Support Engineer||$ 45,000||$ 65,000||20%||$ 54,000||$ 78,000|

 In a smaller company (say less than 100 employees that use computers), the amount of activity that requires CIO skills is very small (but still very important).
 As such, even if you have the budget for this salary you probably will not keep a highly qualified person engaged enough to keep them happy.

-In our experience, if the internal systems are professionally managed for companies with under 100 users then you will experience significant periods of time where the systems engineer / network administrators have very little to do.
+In our experience, if the internal systems are professionally managed for companies with under 100 users then you will experience significant periods of time where the systems engineer/network administrators have very little to do.
 Other times when maintenance, hardware refresh projects, new technology rollout projects, etc., activity spike you will need multiple systems engineers available.
-So, no matter how many of people with these skill sets you employ there will be times where you are over staffed and other times you are under staffed.
+So, no matter how many of people with these skill sets that you employ there will be times where you are overstaffed and other times you are understaffed.

 In smaller companies, key people tend to “wear a lot of hats”.
 Many times, we see management try to hire a single person to cover multiple rolls.
-Usually this does not turn out well.
-The reason for the wrong end result is you simply cannot find someone who has the ability and experience to think strategically (CIO), tactically (IT Director), and master the system engineer knowledge all while performing the daily grind of the front line end user help desk.
-This simply requires gathering to much knowledge and having too many aptitudes in a single person (or in two people).
+Usually, this does not turn out well.
+The reason for the wrong end result is you simply cannot find someone who has the ability and experience to think strategically (CIO), tactically (IT Director) and masters the system engineer knowledge all while performing the daily grind of the front line end user help desk.
+This simply requires gathering too much knowledge and having too many aptitudes in a single person (or in two people).